joeyu/zvargs/README.md

 Function's variable arguments prototype refers to arguments prototype that mix mandatory arguments and optional arguments.
 The following is an example:

->function func(arg0:number, [arg1:Array], [arg2:string], arg3:function, arg4:RegExp, ...);
+>function func(arg0:number, [arg1:Array], [arg2:string], arg3:function, arg4:RegExp|string, ...);

-where, the modifier after ':' of each argument specifies the argument's type (class), and the arguments enclosed in the square brackets are optional and may not be passed when the `func` function is called.
+Where, the arguments enclosed in the square brackets are optional and may not be passed when the `func` function is called; and, the modifier after ':' of each argument specifies the argument's type (class); and `arg4` are specified with multi-types (i.e. RegExp and string) separated by '|'.

 An example of such kind of function is that you have a function called `traverse`, which traverses a directory tree specified by `dir` and applies a callback function specified by `callback` to each of file node under that directory.
 And the user can also specify some options through an `options` object, which is optional and has default values.
 The `traverse` function's arguments prototype can thus be defined as follows: